-The Melanoma Research Alliance (MRA) announces its seventh annual Request for Proposals (RFP), soliciting translational research grant applications from scientists and clinicians around the world.
+The Melanoma Research Alliance (MRA) announces its eighth annual Request for Proposals (RFP), soliciting translational research grant applications from scientists and clinicians around the world.
 The RFP calls for ideas that could lead to high impact near-term clinical application in melanoma detection, prevention, diagnosis, staging, or treatment.
-MRA will accept proposals for Young Investigator Awards, Academic-Industrial Partnership Awards, Team Science Awards and Special Opportunity Awards for Israel-based investigators.
-During this 2014 grant cycle, the organization plans to award at least $8 million to new projects.
+MRA will accept proposals for Established Investigator Awards, Pilot Awards, Young Investigator Awards, Academic-Industry Partnership Awards (Established Investigator and Teams), and Special Opportunity Awards.
+Several special opportunities are being made possible in collaboration with Amgen, Bristol-Myers Squibb (BMS), and the Society for Immunotherapy of Cancer (SITC).
+In addition, we are pleased to announce a Young Investigator award in Dermatology.
+During this cycle, MRA plans to award at least $7 million to new projects.

-Melanoma is a leading cause of new cancers, and more effective options for early detection, prevention, diagnosis, and treatment are urgently needed.
-Recent scientific and clinical advances have provided new hope for patients, but much work remains to be done as MRA continues to work toward the day when no one will suffer or die from melanoma.
+Melanoma is a leading cause of new cancers, and more effective options for patients and those at risk are urgently needed.
+Recent scientific and clinical advances have provided new hope, but much work remains to be done to end suffering and death from melanoma.

 Please note the following key deadlines:

-Full descriptions of each opportunity including eligibility criteria and deadlines can be found in the RFP document below.
+Full descriptions of each opportunity, including eligibility criteria and deadlines can be found in the RFP document below.
+This opportunity is closed.

 Questions: Laura Brockway-Lunardi, Ph.D., MRA Scientific Program Director, firstname.lastname@example.org